cube-drone/build-a-the-web-presentation/README.md

 The idea that everybody at your company should be able to do everything all the time is maybe a bit naive - sometimes people are better at things than others.
 Specialization may be for insects, but it's also for companies.

+One useful piece of advice that I've heard is to try to consider your own skillset T-shaped: you broadly understand enough things to ship an entire project, but there's one thing that you care about very deeply and your skillset in that matter is rich and deep.

 ## ChatOps
 Chat tools like Slack, Discord, and Microsoft Teams - and their open-source alternatives like IRC and Matrix - are becoming de-facto communications standards for coordinating teams.
 I can't imagine a modern tech company _not_ coalescing around a chat client.